chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/test.md

 ## Fundamentals of UI component testing

 Before we begin, let’s figure out what makes sense to test.
-Design systems are composed of UI components, and each UI component includes stories (permutations) that describe the intended look and feel given a set of inputs (props).
+Design systems are composed of UI components.
+Each UI component includes stories (permutations) that describe the intended look and feel given a set of inputs (props).
 Stories are then rendered by a browser or device for the end-user.

 ![Component states are combinatorial](/design-systems-for-developers/component-test-cases.png)